AI for Frontend Engineers: Workflows, Tools, and Best Practices

 - Redux slices migrated to lighter modern alternatives

 Every migration needs testing afterward.
 AI can restructure code correctly and still introduce a subtle behavioural change in an edge case.
-Running the existing test suite after migration, or writing tests for the current behaviour before starting if none exist, confirms equivalence rather than assumes it.
+Running the existing test suite after migration confirms equivalence.

 Maintaining Long-Term Maintainability